Installing engineered floors over concrete slabs can save you thousands of dollars. It can be a real cost saver when planned for in new construction.

 If it’s reclaimed wood it’ll be beautiful and enhance the character of your surroundings and the value of your property.

 If it’s engineered it will provide you with a number of advantages that you can’t get with a solid wood floor.

-In this article, we’ll take a look at several of the reasons – both functional and aesthetic – why reclaimed engineered wood flooring is the right option for your home.
-But first, let’s look at what exactly reclaimed engineered wood is.
+In this article, we’ll take a look at several of the reasons – both functional and aesthetic – why reclaimed engineered wood flooring may be the right option for your home or business, once we understand what an reclaimed engineered floor actually is.

 What is Reclaimed Engineered Wood Flooring?

 Reclaimed wood refers to wood that’s had a previous use in another place.
 Rather than being recycled, if it’s reclaimed or possibly antique, it’s likely to be 50 to 100 years since it was cut and used before.

 Essentially, reclaimed wood is what’s left behind from structures that have been demolished or removed, and may have cured in-place for many years, so is likely very dry and very stable.
 To look at it once it’s been deconstructed, it may appear rough and unusuable, but once it’s reclaimed, it’s beautifully aged and unique.

 Engineered wood flooring is a veneer or “face” that’s supplemented by a layered substrate to create a “plank” or “board” of flooring.
 Our substrate preference is 9 ply-Baltic birch plywood.
 The top layer, or face, and the substrate, or bottom layer, are adhered to with VOC-free glue, the face to the plywood – which has counter-splaying layers – which constitute its stability.
 Overall, it provides stability that ensures there is less shifting, expanding, or contracting when the flooring is exposed to humidity, moisture, or varying temperatures.